telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/how-to-add-report-viewer-to-a-windows-forms'-.net-framework-project.md

 previous_url: /winforms-report-viewer-embedding
 ---

-# How to Add the WinForms Report Riewer to a Windows Forms .NET Framework project
+# How to automatically add the WinForms Report Riewer to a Windows Forms .NET Framework project

 The quickest way to add a Windows Form Report Viewer to your Windows Form project is with the __Telerik Report Viewer Form__ item template.